NikolayNN/ConsoleCalculator/README.md

 # ConsoleCalculator
 <pre>
-This is cmd string calculator.
+This is a cmd string calculator.
 The calculator supports next operations
     - Addition: '+'
     - Subtraction: '-'